icefields/Luci4Invidious/README.md

 ## What It Does

-When you tap a YouTube link anywhere on your phone — in a chat, browser, email, any app — Android will offer **Luci4Invidious** as an app to open it with.
+When you tap a YouTube link anywhere on your phone, in a chat, browser, email, any app, Android will offer **Luci4Invidious** as an app to open it with.
 Instead of launching the YouTube app or opening youtube.com, it:

 1. Converts the YouTube URL to the equivalent Invidious URL
 2. Opens it in an embedded WebView